storyfeet/bob_cards_elm/rules.md

     Once a player has passed, they may not do any more until the end of the round (Unless they are caught in a battle) *(In Solo Games, just do actions the until you don't want to)*

-5. May discard Item cards.
+5. May discard *Item Cards*.

     Players may discard as many Item cards as they wish.
-They may not discard any Pain or Exhaustion cards at this point.
+They may not discard any Danger cards at this point. *(Beware : If when you come to draw cards, you cannot draw at least 1 card, you lose)*

 ### Bandit Phase